-Have you heard that NCHH is approaching a major milestone?
-That’s right, we’ll celebrate 30 years of “Better housing, better health” on September 4, 2022!
+Have you heard that NCHH has reached a major milestone?
+That’s right, we celebrated 30 years of “Better housing, better health” on September 4, 2022!
 As we look back fondly at three decades of service, we wanted to share photos of current and former staff who’ve made us what we are today, plus friends, family, allies, and other odds and ends.
 Look for a new throwback photo every Thursday at 9:04 a.m.

 Week 1: June 2, 2022

 There’s no better throwback photo to start with than that of Nick Farr, the man who helped to found the National Center for Healthy Housing back in September of 1992 (as the National Center for Lead-Safe Housing) and who led our fledgling organization to greatness in his decade as its first executive director.
 NCHH’s Chief Scientist, Dr. David Jacobs, first joined NCHH in 1992, when Nick Farr recruited him to be our first Deputy Director.
 He eulogized Nick on our website after Farr passed away on May 27, 2014: